Beat the Price Increases and Save Money on Electricity in 2025

 You can find your electricity usage in the following ways:

-Check Your Smart Meter If you have a smart meter, depending on the model, you should be able to see your monthly (or even yearly) consumption.
-You will need to push a few button to get to the consumption, but it should be possible to see it.
+Check Your Smart Meter: If you have a smart meter, depending on the model, you should be able to see your monthly (or even yearly) consumption.

 If you’ve just moved into your property, or you’re on a prepayment meter, you might not know what your annual consumption is.